rsdoiel/antenna/archives/2025/planet_2025.29.md

 date: 2025-07-23, from: United Nations, Top Stories

-A second convoy from the Syrian Arab Red Crescent (SARC) reached battered Sweida on Wednesday, the UN Office for the Coordinatin of Humanitarian Affairs (OCHA) reported in its latest update.&nbsp;
+A second convoy from the Syrian Arab Red Crescent (SARC) reached battered Sweida on Wednesday, the UN Office for the Coordination of Humanitarian Affairs (OCHA) reported in its latest update.&nbsp;

 <br>